NEW DELHI - Silver Ferns captain Casey Williams seemed slightly bemused by the question.

 In a nutshell, that sums up what it will all be about when the transtasman rivals square off for the Commonwealth Games gold tonight.
 Recent history makes a forceful case that there will be precious little between them.

 This is a sport where four teams are a street ahead of the rest - and two of those four are a notch better than the other two - and given the frequency with which they face each other, the New Zealand and Australian players will just about be on each other's Christmas card lists.
-Just about.

 The likes of sharp-eyed goal shoot Sharelle McMahon and centre Natalie von Bertouch are as familiar faces to New Zealand fans as Williams, Irene van Dyk and Laura Langman.